Models Genesis: Results

 \subsection{Models Genesis reduce annotation efforts by at least 30$\%$}

 While critics often stress the need for sufficiently large amounts of labeled data to train a deep model, transfer learning leverages the knowledge about medical images already learned by pre-trained models and therefore requires considerably fewer annotated data and training iterations than learning from scratch.
 We have simulated the scenarios of using a handful of labeled data, which allows investigating the power of our Models Genesis in transfer learning. \figurename~\ref{fig:annotation_cost} displays the results of training with a partial dataset, demonstrating that fine-tuning Models Genesis saturates quickly on the target tasks since it can achieve similar performance compared with the full dataset training.
-Specifically, with only 50$\%$, 5$\%$, 30$\%$, 5$\%$, and 30$\%$ of the labeled images, fine-tuning Models Genesis can approximate the performance achieved by learning from scratch using the entire dataset of \texttt{NCC}, \texttt{NCS}, \texttt{ECC}, \texttt{LCS}, and \texttt{BMS}, respectively.
+Specifically, the performance of learning 3D models from scratch with entire datasets can be approximated using Models Genesis with only 50$\%$, 5$\%$, 30$\%$, 5$\%$, and 30$\%$ of datasets for \texttt{NCC}, \texttt{NCS}, \texttt{ECC}, \texttt{LCS}, and \texttt{BMS}, respectively.
 This shows that our Models Genesis can mitigate the lack of labeled images, resulting in a more annotation efficient deep learning in the end.